 existing data in the repository.

-Indexing - The command rover index
+Indexing - The command rover index updates the index for the

 repository.
-This step can be omitted with --no-index
+This step can be omitted with --no-index.

 Summary - A summary table is generated.
 This step can be ommitted

-with --no-post-summary
+with --no-post-summary.

-can be used to stop the
+The options --no-ingest and --no-index can be used to stop the

 separate processes short.

-Initial indexing can be omitted with --no-pre-index
+Initial indexing can be omitted with --no-pre-index and final

-summarizing with --no-post-summary
+summarizing with --no-post-summary.

 These options also affect low-level commands thare are used

 individually.
-So using --no-index
+So using --no-index with rover ingest would mean

-was not called after ingesting data.
+that rover index was not called after ingesting data.